kimjoy2002/StS2Hoshino/README.md

 - Out of Ammo: When ammo is 0, using the card triggers an additional effect.

 ## Card Count
-Currently consists of 78 cards + 2 multiplayer cards.
-8 more cards are planned to be added.
+Currently consists of 86 cards + 2 multiplayer cards.

 ## Localization
 Supports Korean as the base language, with additional support for English, Japanese, and Chinese.
 Translations are a mix of original mod translations and AI translations, so please report any issues.